AntoninoRando/Grid-Quest/README.md

 ## Looking Forward

 This project is still a working progress.
 Many aspects has been designed yet not fully implemented, thus something here could be incomplete.
 However, everything required by the assignment should be there.

+### To Do List

+- Build the project so that the shared libraries are static (i.e., embedded into th executable) or add an installer that installs them.